CSS

 CSS Pointer Events vs JavaScript Event Handling

-While JavaScript can be used to stop events using event.preventDefault() or event.stopPropagation(), pointer-events in CSS achieves a similar goal declaratively—without scripting.
+While JavaScript can be used to stop events using event.preventDefault() or event.stopPropagation() through the DOM API, pointer-events in CSS achieves a similar goal declaratively—without scripting.

 It also improves performance by avoiding unnecessary event listeners when interaction isn't needed.